 Indicator 5 has both values – not a culprit

-Therefore, the holistic view of the Hexawise suite should provide you with enough data to pinpoint any n-way issue.
+As in this case, the holistic view of the Hexawise scenarios usually provides you with enough data to pinpoint an n-way issue.

-At the same time, the original manual suite did not cover two indicators checked simultaneously, which means there is significant risk of 2-way defects (or higher) slipping into production.
-Based on the statistical evidence, on average, 84% of defects in production are caused by 1 or 2 system elements acting together in a certain way.
+At the same time, the original manually selected scenarios didn't cover two indicators checked simultaneously, which means there's a significant risk of 2-way defects (or higher) slipping into production.
+Based on the statistical evidence, on average, 84% of defects in production are caused by 1 or 2 system elements acting together to create a defect.

-Thus, it is important to use combinatorial methodology to improve the testing coverage and then adjust the analysis process accordingly.
+So it's important to use a combinatorial testing methodology to improve the testing coverage and then adjust the defect analysis process accordingly.

-Then the rest of the suite will take care of the pairwise interaction coverage.
+Then the rest of the Hexawise generated scenarios will provide all of the remaining pairwise interaction coverage.

-Alternatively, you can use higher coverage strength, especially if the system has no more than 6 binary parameters.
-In our demo example, selecting “5-way” from the dropdown automatically provides us with all possible combinations of 5 inputs.
+Alternatively, you can use a higher coverage strength, especially if the system has no more than 6 binary parameters.
+In our demo example, selecting “5-way” from the drop-down automatically provides us with all possible combinations of 5 inputs.
 You can read more about the interaction coverage strengths here.

-If your experience with defect analysis has been different, we would appreciate you reaching out & telling your story so that we could improve our approach.
+If your experience with defect analysis has been different, we would appreciate you reaching out & telling your story.